apache/airflow/docs/howto/operator/gcp/automl.rst

     :start-after: [START howto_operator_list_dataset]
     :end-before: [END howto_operator_list_dataset]

-To delete a model you can use :class:`~airflow.gcp.operators.automl.AutoMLDeleteDatasetOperator`.
+To delete a model you can use :class:`~airflow.providers.google.cloud.operators.automl.AutoMLDeleteDatasetOperator`.
 The delete operator allows also to pass list or coma separated string of datasets ids to be deleted.

 .. exampleinclude:: ../../../../airflow/gcp/example_dags/example_automl_tables.py